 Are your knives so sharp that you can slice a ripe tomato thin enough to read through it?
 If not, according to the experts your knives need sharpening!
 I do not think my knives have ever been that sharp even when new!
 But for the serious cook, kitchen knives should be sharpened at least twice a year and much more often if used every day.
-The best method is thought to be the water stone and there is a quite the procedure to follow.
+The best method is thought to be the water stone and there is quite the procedure to follow.
 This was all news to me.
 I guess I am not a “serious cook.”

 Today’s verse describes a different kind of sharpening; sharpening the tongue to do the most damage.
 The injury the tongue can inflict is as serious as that of a sword or deadly arrow.
 The wicked conspire and encourage one another in their plans to hurt and destroy.
 The evildoers ask each other, “Who will see?”
 The answer is that God will turn their own tongues against them (verse 8) and bring them to ruin.

 God sees.
 God hears.
 So often, the hurt and devastation brought on by another’s words is a private manner.
 It is done one-on-one with no one else around.
 Perhaps it is done on the telephone and for your ears only.
 The words are sharp and penetrating.
 Those closest to us are often the very ones who inflict this kind of pain.
-They know my vulnerabilities and where to strike.
+They know where I am vulnerable and where to strike.
 But I do not have to respond in kind.
 Yes it hurts, but I can take refuge in Him ( verse 10) and I can trust His vengeance and justice!
 God promises to turn their tongues back on themselves.

 Help me Lord, to trust Your justice!